The Y Membership Terms & Conditions

 All customers under the age of 18 may have their data shared with Oranga Tamariki and this data is managed in accordance with the Privacy Act 1993.

-Fees and Char
+4. Fees and Charges

 The customer must pay all membership fees and charges plus GST as applicable, for the term of their membership with The Y. Interest may be charged on all overdue fees and charges at the rate of 8% per annum.
 Depending on your membership, these fees may include a Joining Fee, a pro rate fee calculated between the day you join and your next billing date, all regular payments to be made in advance by direct debit from your designated account or by credit card beginning on the date specified in your Membership Agreement.

-Direct Debits
+5. Direct Debits

 Direct debits may be administered by The Y or by a third party appointed by The Y. The Y will provide the customer with the appropriate Direct Debit Authority Form to complete when they sign up to be a member.
 The direct debit facility will be used for payment of all fees and charges owed by the customer as they become due in relation to this Agreement.